IdreesInc/Graduation-Cap/dev-journal.md

 # Dev Journal

+## October 7th, 2021

+- Increased the update rate of the display.
+- Added retry logic for the relay server initial connection.
+That way if the cap isn't connected on the first startup, it can try again.
+- Made the design overrides indefinite with a command to release control.

 ## October 6th, 2021

 - Added the ability to view the graduation cap's connection status in the client controller webapp.